 Previous studies of the effect of lowered water table on different plant functional types to study the impacts of climate change on peatland carbon cycling have not included the importance of precipitation frequency (Riutta et al., 2007; Churchill et al., 2015; Potvin et al., 2015).
-Recent research on the interaction between peatland WT position, carbon cycling, and precipitation frequency has focussed on Sphagnum moss(Nijp et al., 2014; Nijp et al., 2015; Nijp et al., 2017).
-We have recently extended on this research by showing the impact of rainfall frequency on vascular plant growth and seasonal CO2 balance for moss, sedge, and shrub communities at a cool temperate poor fen in southern Ontario (Radu and Duval, 2018).
+Recent research on the interaction between peatland WT position, carbon cycling, and precipitation frequency has focussed on Sphagnum moss (Nijp et al., 2014; Nijp et al., 2015; Nijp et al., 2017).
+We have recently extended on this research by showing that decreasing rainfall frequency increased vascular plant cover in a cool temperate poor fen in southern Ontario and led to contracting responses of the seasonal CO2 balance between community types, with greater flux of CO2 to the atmosphere from the mosses but greater CO2 sequestration in sedge and shrub communities (Radu and Duval, 2018).
 However, natural variability and logistical constraints in the field prevented us from a formal assessment of the hydrological controls on the observed differences in NEE.
 There exists a research gap at the intersection of precipitation frequency and its effect on peatland hydrology and CO2 for a variety of peatland community types.
 Therefore, the objectives of this study are to i) investigate the effect of changing precipitation frequency on peatland hydrology, comprising WT position, VMC, soil water tension, and evapotranspiration (ET), in three common peatland vegetation communities - Sphagnum moss only, Sedge with Sphagnum, and Sphagnum with ericaceous shrubs; and ii) determine the relationship between hydrologic conditions under the different rainfall frequency treatments and GEP, ER, and net ecosystem CO2 exchange of those communities.
-We altered precipitation frequency without changing total precipitation amount in both in situ field plots and lab monoliths through commensurate changes to event magnitude.
+We altered precipitation frequency without changing total precipitation amount in both in situ field plots and lab 85 monoliths through commensurate changes to event magnitude.